 As a kid, I used to believe people were living inside my television set.
 How else could Mr. Dress-up appear through the tube?
-If only I was allowed to break the glass barrier between Sesame Street and my living room, I could have enjoyed mouthfuls of cookies.
+If I was allowed to break the glass barrier between Sesame Street and my living room, I could have enjoyed mouthfuls of cookies.
 Despite my fantasy of jumping through a “looking glass,” I soon learned that was not the reality.
 My television was old, and it began to show some glitch-like symptoms, automatically changing channels and distorting colours and figures.

-Jaspal Birdi (B.1988, Toronto) is a Canadian artist who combines photography and painting by experimenting with contemporary technologies.
-Birdi’s interests explore how concepts of reality and virtuality influence accepted norms of freedom and security.
-Through programming, print and paint, her practice filters and reconstructs a blurred cycle of virtual and physical actions.
-Birdi completed her BFA in Drawing and Painting from OCAD University 2010, a Museum Internship at The Peggy Guggenheim Collection 2011, a Masters in Arts Management from Istituto Europeo di Design (IED) 2013, and a Specialization in Curating Contemporary Art from Venice School of Curatorial Studies 2016.
-She is the recipient of various honours, such as the 2013 Arte Laguna Solo Exhibition Prize, the 2017/18 Fondazione Bevilacqua La Masa (BLM) Artist Residency and BLM Stonefly Art Award, a 2020 Ontario Arts Council Project Grant, the 2020/21 Fondazione Culturale San Fedele Visual Arts Fellowship and Martini International Award.
+Jaspal Birdi (B.1988, Toronto) is a Canadian artist who combines photography and painting by experimenting with modern technologies.
+Through programming, print and paint, her practice reconstructs and examines boundaries in virtual and physical worlds.
+Birdi completed her BFA in Drawing and Painting from OCAD University 2010, a Museum Internship at The Peggy Guggenheim Collection 2011, and a Master of Arts Management from Istituto Europeo di Design (IED) 2013.
+Her works have earned recognition from the Ontario Arts Council and Canada Council for the Arts, as well as several awards, including the 2013 Arte Laguna Solo Exhibition Prize, the 2017/18 Fondazione Bevilacqua La Masa (BLM) Artist Residency, BLM Stonefly Art Award, the 2020/21 Fondazione Culturale San Fedele Visual Arts Fellowship and Martini International Award.
 In 2017 Birdi co-curated the exhibition Command-Alternative-Escape for the opening week of the Venice International Art Biennale.
-During the 2018 Berlin Art Week, her works were presented in Transferred Recall, a curated solo exhibition.
-In 2020 Birdi presented Can I Play Outside? a solo exhibition supported by the RBC Foundation Emerging Artist in Residence Program at the Robert McLaughlin Gallery.
-In 2022, with support from the Canada Council for the Arts, Birdi presented her works in Inedite Sperimentazioni, a group exhibition at Galleria San Fedele in Milan.
-Currently, Birdi is the 2021/22 Artist in Residence at the Women's Art Association of Canada in Toronto.
+During the 2018 Berlin Art Week, her works were shown in Transferred Recall, a curated solo exhibition.
+In 2020 Birdi presented Can I Play Outside? a solo exhibition supported by the RBC Foundation Emerging Artist Residency at the Robert McLaughlin Gallery.
+In 2022, she exhibited Eyes Looking Without Seeing, a solo show at the Women's Art Association of Canada in Toronto.
 For Vancouver’s 2023 Capture Photography Festival, Birdi’s public artwork 11h02m is featured at the Canada Line Lansdowne Station, presented by Richmond Art Gallery.
 Currently, Birdi presents Occhi Che Guardano Senza Vedere, a curated solo exhibition at Fondazione Vittorio Leonesio near Italy’s Lake Garda.